 If Jamie can stay asleep in your arms, that’s another solution, as is lying down in your bed with him, as long as you don’t leave him alone.
 This solution is definitely temporary, and may not work after a few weeks or months.
 But at least you’ll both get some sleep.

 Both plans will help Jamie learn to have longer and more predictable daytime naps.
 At the same time he’ll be developing an awareness of how good it feels to not be tired all the time!

-At the same time you are doing what you can to get Jamie to sleep more, it is also helpful to try to space out his daytime feedings so that he fills his tummy up instead of just grazing all day.
-If you have an abundant milk supply, you will find that if you wait longer between feedings, Jamie will eat more, which stretches his capacity--and a full tummy makes it much easier for a baby to sleep longer.
+It is also helpful to try to space out your baby's daytime feedings so that he fills his tummy up instead of just grazing all day.
+If you have an abundant milk supply, you will find that if you wait longer between feedings, he will eat more, which stretches his capacity--and a full tummy makes it much easier for a baby to sleep longer.
 If your milk supply seems to be enough but not too much, don’t spread our the feedings too quickly and make sure that he seems satisfied.
 Ideally, a baby this age will feed at both breasts at each feeding.
-In between, he might nurse for comfort, but he won’t be grazing all day. (if a baby and mom are cheerfully maintaining a grazing nursing style that is fine--this advice is for moms shoes babies are not sleeping!)
+In between, he might nurse for comfort, but he won’t be grazing all day. ( Of course, if a baby and mom are cheerfully maintaining a grazing nursing style that is fine--this advice is for moms whose babies are not sleeping!)